Greek austerity packages: Approval

 The latest round of austerity measures meant that Greece would face at least another year of recession before the economy started to grow again.
 Foreign observers were shocked by both the cold-heartedness of German negotiators and a perceived lack of integrity from Greece not honoring its commitments.

 Showing disagreement, transport minister Makis Voridis from the Popular Orthodox Rally party, along with five deputy ministers from various ministries, resigned.
 On 11 February, Papademos warned of "social explosion and chaos" if the parliament did not approve the deal the next day.
 Speaking to members of Parliament before their vote, Papademos stated that if the majority voted against the austerity measures, the government would not be able to pay employee salaries.
-On 13 February, the Greek Parliament subsequently the measures 199 to 74.
+On 13 February, the Greek Parliament subsequently approved the measures 199 to 74.
 During the parliamentary debate, massive protests were witnessed in Athens that left stores looted and burned and more than 120 injured.
 The riot was one of the worst since 2010.

 Despite its position as one of the ruling parties, the Popular Orthodox Rally voted against the plan and withdrew from the government.
 Forty-three MPs from the other two ruling parties (social democratic PASOK and conservative New Democracy) also voted against the plan and were immediately expelled from their parties.
 This reduced the combined power of these two parties from 236 to 193 seats, still enough for a majority of the 300-seat parliament.
 The vote was a major precondition for the EU and IMF to jointly release the funds, which are supposed to cover all financial needs in 2012 and 2013, with the hope that Greece can start lending again at the private capital markets in 2014.

 The determination of the Greek leaders to implement the new austerity package was however doubted.
 For example, Antonis Samaras (leader of New Democracy) talked about renegotiating the deal, despite voting for the package.
 Because of this uncertainty, Eurozone finance ministers demanded that Greek main politicians sign a written assurance for their continued support to implement the austerity package, both before and after any elections.

 After passing the package on 13 February, four other hurdles remained for Greece to receive the new €130 billion bailout loan: